 Support Cyber Security Awareness all year long by hanging posters around your office, building, or at home.
 Select any or all and send us your order (firstname.lastname@example.org subject: cyber posters).
 We will print copies and deliver them to you within 5 business days.
-Or print your own, 11 x17.
+Or print them yourself on 11 x 17 paper.

-AU receives an average of 75 reports of fraudulent or "phishing" emails per month.
-Recently, messages were sent to the campus community purporting to be from AU departments like Human Resources and the Office of Information Technology (OIT).
-One sophisticated phishing email, in particular, included links directing customers to an exact replica of the AU Portal Login page which, when logged into, forwarded the customer’s credentials to the attackers.
-As a result, there have been reports of two instances of unauthorized direct deposit changes for members of the AU community, which is similar to cases reported at the University of Michigan.
+In the past, messages have been sent to the campus community purporting to be from AU departments like Human Resources and the Office of Information Technology (OIT).
+More sophisticated phishing emails have directed customers to an exact replica of the AU Portal Login page or other AU web service, which, when logged into, forwarded the customer's credentials to the attackers.

-In light of the recent targeted attacks, it is critically important to be vigilant and make sure you validate the legitimacy of any request that asks you to log in or provide any personal information.
+It is critically important to remain vigilant and make sure you validate the legitimacy of any request that asks you to log in or provide any personal information.

 AU will continue to assist individuals that are affected by phishing attacks, as well as work with authorities to prosecute the individuals associated with these crimes.
 If you believe you were victimized by any of the recent attacks, please contact Public Safety immediately.
 Please be extra careful.